• This page, Performance Recognition Program (PRP), is offered by

 About the Award

 The Governor Paul Cellucci Award for Leadership and Mentoring in State Government was established with the purpose of honoring an outstanding leader in the area of mentoring in the workplace.
-Governor Cellucci embodied what it meant to be a public servant who gave selflessly of himself while engaging others to embrace public service and instilling a philosophy of paying it forward.
-The Award for Leadership and Mentoring in State Government, bearing his name, honors outstanding leaders in the area of mentoring in the workplace and the fostering of a supportive and learning environment amongst colleagues.
+Governor Cellucci embodied what it meant to be a public servant who gave of himself while supporting the development of others to embrace public service and the philosophy of paying it forward.
+The Award for Leadership and Mentoring in State Government, bearing his name, honors outstanding leaders and mentors in the workplace who foster a supportive and developmental approach with colleagues.

-Recipients of this award play a vital role in preparing the Commonwealth's workforce of tomorrow by serving as a teacher, role model, and confidante to either a subordinate or peer in the workplace.
-The candidate for the Governor Paul Cellucci Award for Leadership and Mentoring in State Government has made an ongoing commitment to the professional development of their fellow employee, sharing their expertise and transferring their knowledge in a capacity that goes far beyond the standard expectations of the job.
+Recipients of this award play a vital role in preparing the Commonwealth's workforce for the future by serving as a teacher, role model, and guide to either a subordinate or peer in the workplace.
+The candidate for the Governor Paul Cellucci Award for Leadership and Mentoring in State Government has made an ongoing commitment to the professional development of their fellow employees, sharing their expertise and transferring their knowledge in a capacity that goes far beyond the standard expectations of their role.

 Eligibility